This Texas Roadhouse Cinnamon Butter is perfect for rolls, pancakes, and more. Make this recipe to enjoy the creamy spread at home!

 If you want more Texas Roadhouse recipes, try my Texas Roadhouse Rolls recipe next.
 It is one of the most sought out copycat recipes.

-You can use this simple cinnamon butter recipe for many different things.
+You can use this simple Texas Roadhouse cinnamon butter recipe for many different things.

-I think the combination I use gives a perfect consistency.
+I think the combination I use creates the perfect consistency.
 But, you can experiment until you have the taste you like best.

 Does Texas Roadhouse use real butter or margarine?